 But it is far from a hopeless case.
 Huskies themselves are rather intelligent and respond well to training so long as it is consistent and firm.

 Both German Shepherds and Huskies can display a high prey drive, which manifests as a tendency to see smaller animals as potential meals.
 A way to curb this drive is to introduce a Gerberian Shepsky to smaller animals from a very young age.

 This way, the puppy learns to recognize little furry creatures as friends rather than something to hunt.
 Otherwise, be ready to watch a Gerberian Shepsky spend its afternoons chasing after every squirrel it sees.

-They will gladly put their minds to the test in learning more complex tasks, and they respond well to using whistles and clickers as cues.
-Whether you’re looking for help herding flocks of sheep or simply want to have fun in your yard, a Gerberian Shepsky will be a good fit.
+They will gladly put their minds to the test in learning more complex tasks.
+Plus, they respond well to using whistles and clickers as cues.
+Whether you’re looking for help herding flocks of sheep or simply want to have fun, a Gerberian Shepsky will be a good fit.

 Living With a Gerberian Shepsky

 Life with a Husky German Shepherd mix depends a lot on you and the training regimens you implement.
 You can train one to be an easy-going dog who enjoys relaxing at home.
 On the other hand, you can work toward molding her into a paragon of a guard dog.

 It’s all up to you.
 Gerberian Shepskies are highly versatile dogs who can fit into a variety of roles so long as they get the mental and physical exercise they need.